 This is the first time I saw the coffee flowers.
 The delicate white flowers sit in between the hanging tall green leaves like the floral decorations sit on a lady’s braid.
 Perfectly spaced in one long row, they could be showing a path to someplace.
-As with all good things, they last just for 1-3 days giving way to the coffee beans who would grow on the plant for next 9 months.
+As with all good things, they last just for 1-3 days giving way to the coffee beans that would grow on the plant for the next 9 months.

 Coffee beans and humans take the same amount of time from conception to birth.